e-renault/ErwanEngine2/readme.md

 # ErwanEngine2.0

 This is an early buggy access.
-If it works (houra!), be carefull with CPU and GPU T°, since they could heat a lot, and the program is not designed to deal with it.
+If it works (houra!), be careful with CPU and GPU T°, since they could heat a lot, and the program is not designed to deal with it.

 Also, do not import obj file that have more than 600 triangles or 400 points.